-- Notify the designated official (Principal) - If toxic fumes are present, secure the area to prevent other personnel/students from entering - Small spills must be handled in a safe manner, while wearing the proper PPE - Review general spill cleanup procedures - The name/number to call for chemical spill cleanup in included in the Emergency Contact List in in your safety clipboards.
+- 1. Notify the designated official (Principal) - 2.
+If toxic fumes are present, secure the area to prevent other personnel/students from entering - 3.
+Small spills must be handled in a safe manner, while wearing the proper PPE - 4.
+Review general spill cleanup procedures - 5.
+The name/number to call for chemical spill cleanup is included in the Emergency Contact List in your safety clipboards.